-The project although charged with a political message explores new techniques which combine two parallel worlds within design, product design and fashion design.
+The project although charged with a political message explores new techniques which combine two parallel worlds within the design, product design, and fashion design.
 Investigating the language of the piece through a couture perspective was quite unique and ambitious.

-Currently exhibited at London Design Fair at TENT being held at the The Truman Brewery
+Exhibited at London Design Fair at TENT being held at The Truman Brewery

-With more than 800,000 tonnes of waste generated by the leather industry worldwide each year, leather specialist Alma has looked for a creative and collaborative solution.
-Teaming up with six recent design graduates, the brand commissioned each to transform this leather ‘waste’ into iconic design pieces, each presented at Alma’s White Chapel factory.
+With more than 800,000 tons of waste generated by the leather industry worldwide each year, leather specialist Alma has looked for a creative and collaborative solution.
+Teaming up with six designers, the brand commissioned each to transform this leather ‘waste’ into iconic design pieces, each presented at Alma’s White Chapel factory.

 Featured in Wallpaper* Magazine